ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

     |                                         |                       |
     |                                         |                       |

-     C asks for a new access token; now all the authentication credentials can be identified by reference
+     C asks for a new access token; now all the authentication credentials can be identified by reference.

-     The price to pay is on AS, about remembering that at least one access token has been issued for the pair (Client, RS) and considering the pair (AUTH_CRED_C, AUTH_CRED_RS)
+     The price to pay is on AS, about remembering that at least one access token has been issued for the pair (C, RS) and considering the pair (AUTH_CRED_C, AUTH_CRED_RS).

     |                                         |                       |
     |                                         |                       |